Mahaffey Linkous Giving Back

-At Mahaffey Orthodontics we are committed to giving back to the community that supports us.
-To that end, Dr. Michael Mahaffey both contributes to various fundraisers and events and has developed some specific programs for the community.
+At Mahaffey Linkous Orthodontics, Dr. Michael Mahaffey and Dr. Eric Linkous are committed to giving back to the community that supports us.
+To that end, our doctors both contribute to various fundraisers and events and has developed some specific programs for the community.

 Open Wide Open

 In 2003, Dr. Michael Mahaffey gathered a few friends and dentists together for a golf tournament he called the Open Wide Open.
 For 15 years they gathered and he’d ask his colleagues to donate to a specific charity as part of their participation.
 It was informal, but made the world a better place, one swing at a time.

 In 2017, Mahaffey Linkous Orthodontics partnered with Fayette Care Clinic to make the Open Wide Open an even better community-oriented activity.

 “We believe in giving back as a part of who we are at Mahaffey Linkous Orthodontics,” said Dr. Michael Mahaffey.
 “Underwriting the Open Wide Open for Fayette Care Clinic as Presenting Sponsor made perfect sense to us.
 Supporting healthcare in our community for struggling families is a perfect way for a health related practice like ours to make a difference.”